 Don Ready is many things, but he is best-known as an extraordinary salesman.
 When a car dealership in Temecula teeters on the brink of bankruptcy, he and his ragtag team dive in to save the day.
 But what Ready doesn't count on is falling in love and finding his soul.

-After suffering a career-ending injury, a former college football star aligns himself with one of the most renowned touts in the sports-gambling business.
-Another great Al Pacino movie.
+After suffering a career-ending injury, Brandon Lang, a former college football star finds himself connected with one of the most renowned names in the sports-gambling business.

-On the Wall Street of the 1980s, Bud Fox is a stockbroker full of ambition, doing whatever he can to make his way to the top.
+On Wall Street in the 1980s, Bud Fox is a stockbroker full of ambition, doing whatever he can to make his way to the top.
 Admiring the power of the unsparing corporate raider Gordon Gekko, Fox entices Gekko into mentoring him by providing insider trading.